DSLituiev/lab-keras-r/running-docker-containers.md

     docker run -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest

 The terminal will become unresponsive and nothing will be printed out until you start run machine learning jobs.
 Just procede to the next step.

+_Advanced_ If you have an NVIDIA GPU machine, you might want to run GPU

 ### Interact with docker container
 In a browser window (e.g. Chrome, Safari), type this command: